-ELS/Grand Rapids is located next to the Allendale campus of Grand Valley State University (GVSU).
+ELS/Grand Rapids is on the Allendale campus of Grand Valley State University (GVSU).
 The Center is on the first floor of Au Sable Hall, an academic building located in the middle of GVSU's bustling main campus of over 25,000 students.
 ELS students are only a short walk away from eateries, the fabulous GVSU library, student services, and the bus line.
 Nearby Grand Rapids is the second largest city in the state, with many opportunities for shopping, dining out and visiting museums.
-Allendale is located within 30 minutes of the beautiful beaches of Lake Michigan and just two hours from Chicago.
+Allendale is located within 20 minutes of the beautiful beaches of Lake Michigan and just two hours from Chicago.
 The Grand Rapids area is safe and welcoming and offers many cultural, entertainment and sports venues.
 Located in a quiet rural setting on a large university campus, ELS/Grand Rapids is close to the lively Grand Rapids metropolis (with a population of 1 million), making this Center a perfect choice for international students.